erizov/Professor/semester_9/lecture_57_concurrency_advanced/concurrent_data_structures/README.md

 ## TL;DR

-**One Sentence**: A computational method for concurrent data structures.
+**One Sentence**: A computational method for concurrent content structures.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below **When to Use**: See 'Best Use Case' section
-**When NOT to Use**: See 'Do Not Confuse With' section
+**When NOT to Employ**: See 'Do Not Confuse With' section

 ### Short Description

 A computational method for concurrent data structures.
 Solves specific problems in this domain through systematic processing.
-Works by applying algorithmic techniques to transform input data into desired outputs.
+Operates by applying algorithmic techniques to transform inpdatasetata into desired outputs.

 **Key Characteristics:**
 - **Time Complexity**: Varies